 From left, Kim Champion, Boca Ballet’s Dan Guin and Jane Tyree, Judi Asselta

-April Arts & Letters fundraiser: The National Society of Arts & Letters East Coast Chapter will honor the founders of Boca Ballet Theatre at the fourth annual Star Maker Awards.
-The event is 6:30 p.m.
-Sunday April 25 at The Wick Theatre in Boca Raton.
+Update on Arts & Letters honors: The National Society of Arts & Letters East Coast Chapter will honor the founders of Boca Ballet Theatre at their next Star Maker Awards.
+The group postponed the planned April event and rescheduled for Oct.
+10.

-“The Star Maker Awards is a dazzling celebration of the arts featuring instrumental, vocal and musical theater performances along with visual art presentations by NSAL’s scholarship and competition winners,” event chair Kim Champion said in a statement.
-“We are thrilled that we will be able to hold this year’s fundraiser in person this year, and we will be following all COVID-19 safety precautions.”
+“The Star Maker Awards is a dazzling celebration of the arts, featuring instrumental, vocal and musical theater performances along with visual art presentations by NSAL’s scholarship and competition winners,” event chair Kim Champion said in a statement.

 Cover image by Sylvia Pangano, Boca Ballet Theatre “The Nutcracker”